Central Partnership

-Central Partnership (Централ Партнершип) is a Russian film distribution and production company founded in 1995.
+Central Partnership (Централ Партнершип) is a Russian film distribution and production company founded in 1996.
 The distributor was acquired by Russian gas company Gazprom in 2014.

 History

-Central Partnership started as a TV content distributor in 1995–2000.
+Central Partnership started as a TV content distributor from 1996 until 2000.
 Central Partnership also produces high-end TV series.
 Central Partnership is promoting the Russian titles overseas.
-In November 2005 the controlling stake of Central Partnership was acquired by Prof Media.
+In November 2005, the controlling stake of Central Partnership was acquired by Prof Media.

-In January 2009 Central Partnership became an official distributor of the Paramount Pictures lineup in Russia and the Commonwealth of Independent States (excluding Ukraine).
+In January 2009, Central Partnership became an official distributor of the Paramount Pictures lineup in Russia and the Commonwealth of Independent States (excluding Ukraine).
+In May 2012, CP signed a contract with DreamWorks Animation to release their television and films in Russia.
 Shrek Forever After, an animated comedy blockbuster by DreamWorks Animation, became the highest-grossing animation of all time in Russia.
 The deal halted after February 2022.

+In November 2016, CP also handled the marketing in Russia for the some films from the catalog of Indian film company Eros International.

+In March 2023, the company announced the development of a Russian equivalent of the IMAX format, CosMAX.
+The technology delivers the sharpest, most saturated images, as well as deep, detailed sound.
+The first film to be shown in the new format will be "The Challenge".